-If the claimant States took the above measures it would bring their maritime claims into conformity with UNCLOS, and the areas of overlapping maritime claims could be identified.
-Once the areas of overlapping maritime claims have been identified, UNCLOS obligates the States concerned to enter into provisional arrangements of a practical nature, pending the final agreement on the delimitation of maritime boundaries.
+IF THE claimant states took the above measures, it would bring their maritime claims into conformity with Unclos, and the areas of overlapping maritime claims could be identified.

+Once the areas of overlapping maritime claims have been identified, the convention obligates the states concerned to enter into provisional arrangements of a practical nature, pending the final agreement on the delimitation of maritime boundaries.
 Such provisional arrangements can include agreements to jointly develop the fisheries or hydrocarbon resources.

-Further, UNCLOS provides that during the transitional period, States must not take unilateral action in the overlapping maritime areas which would jeopardize or hamper the reaching of a final agreement on the delimitation of the maritime boundaries.
+Further, Unclos provides that during the transitional period, states must not take unilateral action in the overlapping maritime areas which would jeopardise or hamper the reaching of a final agreement on the delimitation of the maritime boundaries.

 Finally, such provisional arrangements are without prejudice to any claims to territorial sovereignty over islands and to the final delimitation of the maritime boundaries.

-If the claimant States brought their maritime claims into conformity with UNCLOS as set out above, it would clarify the areas of overlapping maritime claims.
-It would also be consistent with the 20 July 2012 Statement of the ASEAN Foreign Ministers on ASEAN's Six-Point Principles in which they reaffirmed the commitment of the ASEAN Member States to fully respect the universally recognized principles of International Law, including UNCLOS.
+If the claimant states brought their maritime claims into conformity with Unclos as set out above, it would clarify the areas of overlapping claims.
+It would also be consistent with the July 20, 2012 Statement of the Asean Foreign Ministers on Asean's Six-Point Principles, in which they reaffirmed the members' commitment to fully respect the universally recognised principles of international law, including Unclos.
+This would set the stage for negotiations between the claimant states to attempt to reach provisional arrangements, including joint development agreements.

-This would set the stage for negotiations between the claimant States to attempt to reach provisional arrangements, including joint development agreements.
-As recognized many years ago by the late Deng Xiaoping, the only viable way to deal with the intractable territorial sovereignty disputes in the South China Sea is to set aside the disputes and jointly develop the resources.
+As recognised many years ago by the late Chinese leader Deng Xiaoping, the only viable way to deal with the intractable territorial sovereignty disputes in the South China Sea is to set the disputes aside and jointly develop the resources.

-Robert Beckman is Director, Centre for International Law and Associate Professor, Faculty of Law, National University of Singapore, as well as an Adjunct Senior Fellow at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University.
+The writer is director of the Centre for International Law and associate professor at the National University of Singapore's Faculty of Law, as well as an adjunct senior fellow at the S. Rajaratnam School of International Studies, Nanyang Technological University.